 In 2018, the Parent Company initiated a ₱3 billion Commercial Paper Program with the Multinational Investment Bancorporation acting as the sole issue manager, lead arranger and underwriter of such commercial papers to be listed publicly through the Philippine Dealing & Exchange Corporation.
 The issuance was divided into two tranches.
-The first and second tranches shall amount to issuances totalling ₱1,500 million and ₱1,000 million, respectively.
+The first and second tranches shall amount to issuances totaling ₱1,500 million and ₱1,000 million, respectively.

-In October 2018, the Company has listed a total of ₱100 million worth of commercial papers, which was part of the first tranche, with a tenor of 360 days, maturing in October 2019.
+In October 2018, the Parent Company has listed a total of ₱100 million worth of commercial papers, which was part of the first tranche, with a tenor of 360 days and was paid in October 2019.
 These were issued at discounted amounts with net proceeds amounting to ₱94 million.

-In 2019, the Company has listed a total of ₱1,880 million worth of commercial papers with a tenor of 90 to 360 days.
+In 2019, the Parent Company has listed a total of ₱1,880 million worth of commercial papers with a tenor of 90 to 360 days.
 These were issued at discounted amounts with net proceeds amounting to ₱1,806 million.
-Outstanding balance from the commercial papers amounted to ₱573 million and ₱893 million as at June 30, 2021 and December 31, 2020, respectively.
+This was settled in 2021.